Buddy Merrill: Life after Welk

 In 1974, Merrill left the Welk orchestra to devote more time to writing music and recording for Accent Records.
 He continued to perform live, either as a solo artist or with a band, until 1988 when he retired from the road.
 He continued to perform as a studio musician.
 He penned a symphonic work, "Living Sea", as well as original compositions for tape programmers and television commercials.
-He latterly lived in Shingle Springs, California, with his friend and band mate, Brandy Lane.
+He latterly lived in Shingle Springs, California, with his friend and band mate, Brandy Lane, and her husband.

 He died on December 5, 2021, at the age of 85.